Mesisos/HardbackServer/README.md

 * [ ] Clean up responses so they don't contain too much stuff
 * [ ] Filter returned User objects (listFriends etc.)
 * [ ] Verify parameter validity on saving of all (most? at least Game?) objects
+* [ ] Analyze performance and add Mongo indexes if necessary/possible

 ### Someday
 * [ ] Blocking of friends?